explosion/spacy-llm/usage_examples/README.md

 directly or finetuned it with proprietary data.

 `spacy-llm` lets you implement your own custom backend so you can try out the latest LLM interface out there.
+Bear in mind that tasks are responsible for creating the prompt and parsing the response – and both can be arbitrary objects.
-It should be consistent with a given task since behind the scenes, `spacy-llm` roughly performs the following pseudo-code:
+Hence, a backend should be consistent with the task you'd like it to run with.

+In other words, `spacy-llm` roughly performs the following pseudo-code behind the scenes:

 ```python
 prompts = task.generate_prompts(docs)